Henderson Executive Airport

 Henderson Executive Airport (IATA: HSH, ICAO: KHND, FAA LID: HND) is a public use government airport located in Henderson, Nevada, 13 miles south of Las Vegas, in Clark County, Nevada.
-The airport is owned by the Clark County Commission and operated by the Clark County Department of Aviation.
+The airport is owned by the Clark County Commission and is operated by the Clark County Department of Aviation.
 The FAA's National Plan of Integrated Airport Systems for 2009-2013 categorized it as a reliever airport.

 It was founded by Arby Alper in 1967 on 912 acres purchased from the city of Henderson, and opened in 1970 as Sky Harbor Airport.
 Clark County bought the airport in 1996 and renamed it Henderson Executive Airport.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Henderson Executive Airport is HND to the FAA and HSH to the IATA (which assigned HND to Haneda Airport in Tokyo, Japan).
 The airport's ICAO identifier is KHND.

 Facilities

 The airport covers 760 acre at an elevation of 2491 ft.
 It has two asphalt runways: 17R/35L is 6501 × 100 ft and 17L/35R is 5001 × 75 ft.

-In the year ending September 30, 2015 the airport had 71,323 aircraft operations, average 195 per day: 86% general aviation, 14% air taxi and <1% military.
-252 aircraft were then based at the airport: 81% single-engine, 12% multi-engine, 7% jet and 3% helicopter.
+In the year ending May 31, 2022 the airport had 78,000 aircraft operations, average 214 per day: 79% general aviation, 21% air taxi and <1% military.
+256 aircraft were then based at the airport: 193 single-engine, 22 multi-engine, 38 jet and 3 helicopter.

 The terminal has car rental, flight school, line service facilities and the Landings Restaurant.